MAHcodes/tabs-dashboard/README.md

 Fire dashboard is your all-in-one productivity tool with multiple workspace support.

-Replace the new tab page with a personal dashboard featuring a home page with beautiful background and greetings and bookmark management.
+Replace the new tab page with a personal dashboard and bookmark management.

 Fire Dashboard have a bookmark management app that is better than bookmarks.
 Organize your browser tabs and access them quickly anywhere.